 I slept near the top in my campervan to be able to witness how it only took Iban Mayo in the Dauphine Liberée 55.51 minutes to get there… Nearly double the speed of my attempt.

 - Grange Ventoux is ideally located for both starting and more advanced cyclist attempting the Cingles.

 - The ‘Sault’-side is the easiest climb, and the safest downhill after an exhausting climb up.

-- The descent of the Gorges de La Nesque is very close to our house.
+- The descent of the Gorges de La Nesque is near our house.

 - A Ventoux tour is ideal introduction to get to know the area.

 - The are plenty of other lesser known cols around the Sault plateau that provide beautiful training ground.

 - Homme Mort, Le giviére, Murs, Saint-Jean are some of the names of the 24 cols surrounding us.